Value Data Collaborative

 VDC Cohort 1

 The first cohort of the VDC included teams from Arkansas, Indiana, Kentucky, Tennessee, and Northern Arizona University.
 Those teams engaged in an Applied Data Analytics training course, which allowed participants to build technical skills, develop and refine analytic models, learn about the Postsecondary Value Framework, and use student-level data to produce research on postsecondary value in alignment with their strategic plans and priorities.
-Participants shared their research findings in a virtual convening, presented on national conference panels and a Community of Practice event, and worked to prepare their data for an upcoming feature in the Equitable Value Explorer, an interactive online tool designed to facilitate data-informed decision-making.
-Through their participation in the VDC, these teams connected with like-minded data and policy experts, deepened collaborations between agencies and offices at their states or institutions, and were empowered to engage deeply with data to inform policies to support the equitable delivery of postsecondary value for more students.
+Participants shared their research findings in a virtual convening, and presented on national conference panels and a Community of Practice event.
+Through their participation in the VDC, these teams connected with like-minded data and policy experts, deepened collaborations between agencies and offices at their states or institutions and were empowered to engage deeply with data to inform policies to support the equitable delivery of postsecondary value for more students.

 Meet Our Partners and Advisors